 - Remove the batter from the refrigerator and scoop the batter with a 1-Tbsp measuring spoon.
 Transfer to each mold with a mini silicone spatula.
 No need to smooth out the batter in the mold as it will melt in the oven.

 - Bake at 375°F (190°C) for 11-13 minutes, or until the madeleines’ edges look done and the tops spring back when touched.
 Remove the pan from the oven and let cool for 3 minutes.

 - Using a fork, gently release the madeleines from the molds and transfer them onto a cooling rack.
 The madeleines are ready to serve when they are slightly warm or at room temperature.
 Dust the tops with confectioner’s sugar if desired (skip if you’re storing/freezing).

 - Store COMPLETELY cooled madeleines in an airtight container for a few days (best enjoyed within 24 hours).
-If you are freezing the madeleines, wrap them individually in plastic wrap and enjoy within 2 months.
+If you are freezing the madeleines, wrap them individually in plastic wrap and enjoy them within 2 months.
 Defrost the madeleines at room temperature.

 - Fluff up the flour several times with a spoon.

 - Using the spoon, sprinkle the flour into your dry-cup measure (the one that measures exactly a cup at the top).